Lula-Archive/.github/profile/README.md

 its parent org that aren't maintained anymore.
 They're moved here so that searching code or issues in repos will not get cluttered with otherwise unrelated search results.

-If you are a github member of Lula you can also become a member of the Lula Archive org.
+If you are a github member of Lula you can also become a member of the Lula Archive org, which allows you to view the private repositories in this organization.